 This guide will show you how to make Clip be your very personal gesture controller for smartwatches.
 We strongly recommend to read this documentation which will unveil all Clip's secrets.

-The guide is broken down into four parts:
+The guide is broken down into three parts:

 What's in the Box?